Public consultation on draft revised Application Papers on recovery and resolution

 - The role of supervisors in recovery planning, including the assessment of recovery plans and supervisory cooperation and coordination

-Please note that the following sections and boxes of each paper are not subject to the consultation, as they have undergone only minor editorial changes or no changes in content from the previous versions of the papers:
+Please note that the following sections and boxes of each paper were not subject to the consultation, as they have undergone only minor editorial changes or no changes in content from the previous versions of the papers:

 Resolution paper